France Brain Bee Contest 2022

 The Patient Diagnosis Section consists of 6 videos of patients, each with one of the possible neurological or psychiatric disorders listed.
-The video will portray motor and/or other visual symptoms of the patient (without sound), and a brief written history, as told by the patient / the family / the doctors, will be provided.
+The video will portray motor and/or other visual symptoms of the patient and a brief written history, as told by the patient / the family / the doctors, will be provided.
 Each disorder will be presented in a common form (no rare forms of the disorders).
-After watching each video and reading the patient history, students should select the appropriate results of available clinical, laboratory, or imaging tests.
-The appropriate results for the tests will be readable immediately, for example, “Not used”, “Not indicative”, "Normal", "Abnormal", "Enlarged Lateral Ventricles", "Tumor detected in the Occipital Lobe", "Defective Huntingtin gene", or other result, depending on the neurological disorder.
-ATTENTION: We ask you to select as many tests as you think necessary.
-But, be careful when choosing tests.
-You will lose points if you choose a test that is “Not used” or “Not indicative”.
-The task then is to diagnose the most likely disorder and to answer a series of questions related to the disorder.
-Students are given 10 minutes total per diagnosis.

-3) Neuroanatomy test
+3) Neuroanatomy and Neurohistology test

 Students will have from 30 seconds to 2 minutes to provide their answer.
 The format of the questions will match the one used in the previous three sections.

 International Brain Bee

-The winner of the France Brain Bee will qualify to participate in the 2021 International Brain Bee (IBB) World Championship, will take place exceptionally online this year because of COVID 19.
+The winner of the France Brain Bee will qualify to participate in the 2022 International Brain Bee (IBB) World Championship, will take place in Paris at the Paris Brain Institute.